pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 You can remove the Live Update capability from your application entirely.
 This option can be useful in a troubleshooting scenario.
-Disabling Live Update redeploys your workload to the cluster and removes the Live Update capability.
+Deactivating Live Update redeploys your workload to the cluster and removes the Live Update capability.

 To deactivate Live Update: